 All staff costs associated with monitoring compliance with these conditions, permit conditions, and project revisions shall be borne by the Permittee.
-Costs associated with conditions and mitigation measures that require monitoring, including investigation of complaints, other than those costs related to investigation of complaints of non-compliance that are determined to be unfounded, shall be charged.
-Costs shall be as established by resolution of the Board of Supervisors in accordance with the hourly consulting rate established at the time of the monitoring and shall include maintenance of \$500 deposit for Project compliance monitoring that shall be retained until mining and reclamation are complete.
+Costs associated with conditions of approval and mitigation measures that require monitoring, including investigation of complaints, other than those costs related to investigation of complaints of non-compliance that are determined to be unfounded, shall be charged.
+Costs shall be as established by resolution of the Board of Supervisors in accordance with the hourly consulting rate established at the time of the monitoring and shall include maintenance of \$500 deposit for project compliance monitoring that shall be retained until mining and reclamation are complete.
 Violations of conditions of approval or mitigation measures caused by the Permittee's contractors, employees, and/or guests are the responsibility of the Permittee.

 The Planning Commission may implement an audit program if compliance deficiencies are noted.
-If evidence of compliance deficiencies is found to exist by the Commission at some time in the future, the Commission may institute the program at the Permittee's expense (including requiring a deposit of funds in an amount determined by the Commission) as needed until compliance assurance is achieved.
-The Planning Commission may also use the data, if so warranted, to commence enforcement actions in accordance with NCC Chapter 16.12-(Surface Mining and Reclamation) Article VI (Enforcement) of the Napa County Code.
+If evidence of compliance deficiencies is found to exist by the Commission at some time in the future, the Commission may institute the audit program at the Permittee's expense (including requiring a deposit of funds in an amount determined by the Commission) as needed until compliance assurance is achieved.
+The Planning Commission may also use the data, if so warranted, to commence enforcement actions in accordance with NCC Chapter 16.12.